Oregon Vacation (8) GC16 in Molalla River

 I have three pairs of shoes to choose from: "waterproof" hiking shoes that I just bought in Premium Outlets, regular running shoes, and Crocs.
 The hiking shoes are waterproof as long as water does not come in from the top, which would not be the case here.
 The running shoes would definitely get soaked and would take a day to dry in the hot car, but I don't want to be wearing the hiking shoes all day.
 So I chose the Crocs.

 I changed into shorts, brought a phone and the car keys with me, and left everything else in the car.
-My phone is waterproof, but the car keys are probably not.
+My phone is waterproof (paid link), but the car keys are probably not.
 I didn't have a tupperware container with me, so I improvised: I attached the key chain to my cap, hoping my head would stay above the water at all times.

 Once on the island, it didn't take too long to find the large and anchored cache.
 23 minutes later, I'm back in the car.